swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 The unique initializer keeps the current semantics of "*if the executor pointers are the same, it is the same executor and exclusive execution context*" fast path of executor equality checking, however it adds a "deep check" code-path if the equality has failed.

+> The word "complex" was selected due to its meaning "consisting of many different and connected parts", which describes this feature very well.
+The various executors are able to form a complex network that may be necessary to be inspected in order to answer the "*is this the same context?*" question.

 When performing the "is this the same (or a compatible) serial execution context" checks, the Swift runtime first compares the raw pointers to the executor objects.
 If those are not equal and the executors in question have `complexEquality`, following some additional type-checks, the following `isSameExclusiveExecutionContext(other:)` method will be invoked:

 ```swift